 Initially, work from home looked hard, almost like a punishment, but there was no way I could afford an office space.
 Though the truth is, when I look back, I had managed a disciplined routine and ended up designing an unusual service in the space of unused gift items.
 Yes, though totally unheard of, there is a market which is waiting to be tapped for the gift items that affluent homes receive, but do not end up using.
 This is for another story at some other time.
 The point here is WFH is nice in many ways and definitely as productive as an office space, if not more, but it is still not enough.

-Here are SIX reasons why we should not ignore the value of an office space, even if it means working out from Starbucks.
+Here are SIX reasons why we should not ignore the value of an office space, the value of work from office, even if it means working out from Starbucks.

 O- Office has a landing strip: In my Shopper marketing days, while designing customer experiences, I used to focus on a particular part of the physical space of retail stores called the landing strip.
 It is the space just inside the door often referred to as the transition zone or ‘the landing strip’.
 It was first coined by Paco Underhill in his national bestseller, “Why We Buy, The Science Of Shopping.”
 The space allows shoppers to adjust from the outside noise and settle into a comfort zone of shopping experience.